 Hidden in a canyon and surrounded by homes is Leo Carrillo Historic Ranch.
 This former working ranchero was once owned by actor Leo Carrillo.
 The ranch was restored by the city of Carlsbad to look much as it did over a century ago.

 Leo Carrillo Historic Ranch is a 27-acre historic park with hand-crafted adobe buildings, windmills, and many other historic structures.
 When you drive down the twisting road to the ranch, you take a trip back in time to the early Rancho days of Southern California.

-One of the first things you notice and hear when you enter the park is the sound of peacocks which inhabit the valley in large numbers.
-These beautiful but noisy Peafowl are can be found just about anywhere in the park and add to the charm of the ranch.
+One of the first things you notice and hear when you enter the park is the sound of peacocks that inhabit the valley in large numbers.
+These beautiful but noisy Peafowl can be found just about anywhere in the park and add to the charm of the ranch.

 Leo Carrillo Ranch Tours

 Leo Carrillo Ranch is a popular wedding and event location.
 Rental areas include the reflecting pool and cabana area and the hacienda patio, or a combination of both, which includes the use of the hacienda courtyard and the Bride’s room.

 Getting to Leo Carrillo Ranch Carlsbad

-Leo Carrillo Ranch is a designated Historic National Landmark that was opened to the public on August 2003.
+Leo Carrillo Ranch is a designated Historic National Landmark that was opened to the public in August 2003.
 Located at 6200 Flying LC Lane Carlsbad, California.
 Website.

 Admission to the park is free, but donations are always welcome.
 Dogs are not allowed in the park.
 Park hours Tuesday- Saturday 9 a.m. – 5 p.m.
 Sundays 11 a.m. – 5 p.m.
 Closed on Mondays.